Spaying in Cats

 When should I have my cat spayed?

-What does a spay surgery involve?
+What does spay surgery involve?

-The operation is performed through a relatively small incision made most commonly in the midline of the abdomen, just below the umbilicus.
-Both ovaries are removed along with the entire uterus.
+This major surgical procedure requires general anesthesia.
+You will need to fast your cat the night prior to surgery.
+The operation is performed through a relatively small incision usually made in the midline of the abdomen, just below the umbilicus.
+Both ovaries are removed, along with the entire uterus.
 The surgical incision will be closed with several layers of sutures.
 In many cases, skin sutures will be placed, and these will be removed after seven to ten days.
+Most cats return home within 12 to 24 hours of surgery.
+Your veterinarian will advise you how long to withhold food and water, and any other details specific to your cat.

 Will spaying have any adverse effects on my cat?